-Any vacancies occurring on the Board or among the offices during the year may be filled until the next annual election by a majority vote of all of the then members of the Board at its first regular meeting following the creation of such vacancy, or at a Special Board Meeting called for that purpose; except that a vacancy in the office of President shall be filled automatically by the Vice President, and the resulting vacancy in the office of Vice President shall be filled by the Board.
+SECTION 3: VACANCIES.
+Any vacancies occurring on the Board or among the offices during the year may be filled until the next annual election by a majority vote of the members of the Board at its first regular meeting following the creation of such vacancy, or at a Special Board Meeting called for that purpose; except that a vacancy in the office of President shall be filled automatically by the Vice President, and the resulting vacancy in the office of Vice President shall be filled by the Board.

 The Club Year, Annual Meeting, Elections

 SECTION 1: CLUB YEAR.
 The Club's fiscal year shall begin on the 1st day of July and end on the 30th day of June.
 The Club's official year shall begin immediately at the conclusion of the election at the annual meeting and shall continue through the election at the next annual meeting.

 SECTION 2: ANNUAL MEETING.
 The annual meeting shall be held in the month of July at which time Officers and Directors for the ensuing year shall be elected by secret written ballot from among those nominated in accordance with Section 4 of this Article.
 They shall take office immediately upon the conclusion of the election and each retiring officer shall turn over to his successor in office all properties and records relating to that office within thirty (30) days after election.

 SECTION 3: ELECTIONS.
 The nominated candidate receiving the greatest number of votes for each office shall be declared elected.
 The nominated candidates for the other possessions on the Board who receive the greatest number of votes for such positions shall be declared elected.